arop/ner-re-pt/README.md

 My master dissertation on **Named entity extraction from Portuguese web text**, at [FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial) (Faculty of Engineering of University of Porto).

-Entity extraction using well-established tools for the Portuguese language, and more specifically for the news section in University of Porto Information System - [SIGARRA](https://sigarra.up.pt/) and all its subdomains.
+Entity extraction using well-established tools (OpenNLP, Stanford CoreNLP, spaCy and NLTK) for the Portuguese language, and more specifically for the news section in University of Porto Information System - [SIGARRA](https://sigarra.up.pt/) and all its subdomains.

 **Author:** André Ricardo Oliveira Pires